See What Visitors Do, Not What You Assumed

 The Discovery

-Click heatmap data showed normal engagement with the form's first three fields (name, email, company).
+Click heatmap data showed normal engagement with the form's first three fields (name, email, and company).
 But the fourth field — "Annual Revenue" — showed almost zero interaction.
-Visitors were reaching the form and engaging with earlier fields, but stopped at field four.
+Visitors were reaching the form and engaging with earlier fields but stopped at field four.

 The Solution & Result